mattermost/mattermost-plugin-jira/docs/feature-summary.md

 ### Create Jira issues

-Create Jira issues from scratch or based off a Mattermost message easily.
+Create Jira issues from scratch or based off a Mattermost message.
 Without leaving Mattermost's UI, quickly select the project, issue type, and enter other fields to create the issue.

 ![image](https://user-images.githubusercontent.com/13119842/59113188-985a9280-8912-11e9-9def-9a7382b4137e.png)